Graphic by Natalie Chen

 According to the 2016 Healthy Youth Survey, 11.8 percent of MIHS seniors (out of 168 seniors who took the survey) admitted to using cocaine, 10.5 percent admitted to using inhalants, 9.2 percent said they have used methamphetamines and 7.9 percent admitted to using to steroids without a prescription.
 7.9 percent is also the number of seniors who stated they have used heroin at least once.

-Although these statistics represent the highest percentages of drug usage out of all the grades, they also show that drug consumption among students in Mercer Island schools starts as early as sixth grade, and rates of usage climb as the grade level does.
+Although these statistics represent the highest percentages of drug usage out of all the grades, they also show that drug consumption among students in Mercer Island schools starts as early as sixth grade, and rates of usage climb as the grade level does, with many students needing to get help for their addiction.
+Luckily, there are rehab centers, similar to The Holistic Sanctuary (see their Homepage here), that have an array of treatments to help patients with their addictions

 One reason some people may not have heard of this problem is because wealthy communities like ours are exceptionally good at glossing over uncomfortable issues like teenage intoxication and drug use.

-Although we don’t struggle with substance abuse any more than poorer communities, Islanders have the resources to get higher quality drugs, or to receive medical help if and when necessary.
+Although we don’t struggle with substance abuse any more than poorer communities, Islanders have the resources to get higher quality drugs, or to receive medical help if and when necessary, such as the services like a rehab similar to Ascension House Sober Living can offer to the young and potentially impressionable.

 On Mercer Island, most parents can afford to send their children to first-rate rehabilitation programs and have the social standing to cover treatment as a “trip.”
 This is a privilege that lower-income teenagers struggling with addiction cannot afford.